IntroMachLearn-Sp21/project-bamt/README.md

 function is called at the end of the file, change the argument to the path to the images.

-1. Move Folder with Training Images and JSON to the same Directory
+1. Move Folder with Training Images and JSON inside to the same Directory as train.py
 2. Change the argument of the Train call within train.py to your folder path

 ## Testing Classifier